 - Conducting audits of our labour suppliers which may include worker interviews and verification of information to ensure workers are paid in accordance with legislation and are not subjected to forms of modern slavery.

 - Continuing to work with Stronger Together to understand further actions we can take as a business.
-We have arranged for staff to attend Stronger Together training sessions and hosted a Stronger Together training session on site.

 - Enforcing strict controls throughout our recruitment process.